optout21/tutorial_typescript_library/README.md

 # tutorial_typescript_library

-A simple TypeScrtipt library example
+Example of a simple TypeScrtipt library, with 3rd party dependency, consumed from Javascript/Typescript.
+Usess CommonJS module format.

 # Compile and publish